Iiii-I-I-I/year-in-review-2019/README.md

 The intent is to create something like [Forum:Weird Gloop week 2 update](https://meta.weirdgloop.org/w/Forum:Weird_Gloop_week_2_update), except formatted in a reader-friendly way and maybe with more interesting stuff for non-editors with nice colors and shit.
 Some ideas for what it could contain:

 ### Traffic stats
-- [ ] pageviews, etc. - don't reveal actual numbers?
+- [ ] pageviews, etc. - how specific can we get?
-- [x] percent growth (make a nice graph)
+- [x] percent growth (make a nice graph) - annotate big increases/decreases
 - [x] traffic recovery vs old wikia site
 - [ ] visits by country, new country visits
-- [ ] traffic bumps - point out big updates

 ### Most popular pages of the year
 - [x] split into rsw and osrsw